Finding a Top Financial Advisor Firm in Roseville, California

 Protection Point Advisors builds and manages client portfolios based on their individual goals, time horizons and risk tolerance.
 Using Riskalyze software, the firm documents a client's risk tolerance level and assigns it a number.
 An advisor then uses that number to select from a variety of model portfolios.

 As for strategy, the firm has a layered investment approach that uses multiple asset classes and layers of investment styles.
 "As part of our L.I.M.
 Process (Layered Investment Management), we believe in setting up multiple ways of protecting portfolios, like investment fuses," the firm states on its website.

 Parkshore Wealth Management

 Parkshore Wealth Management, a fee-only advisory shop, is next on our list of the top firms in Roseville.
-The Parkshore team includes three certified financial planners (CFPs) and two enrolled agents (EAs).
+The Parkshore team includes four certified financial planners (CFPs) and two enrolled agents (EAs).
 Most of the individual clients at this firm do not have a high net worth.
 All of the institutional clients are pensions or profit-sharing plans.

 Fees for portfolio management are based on a percentage of assets under management, while financial planning services are billed a la carte, either per hour or at a fixed rate.
 There is no minimum account size but there is a minimum fee of $3,750 annually.

 Parkshore Wealth Management Background

 Parkshore was founded in 2008.
 It is principally owned by Harold C. Anderson, who also serves as an advisor.